Amir-Mohseni/YouTube-Summarizer/README.md

 ## Using the Code for Telegram Bot

-**To use the code for creating a Telegram bot that generates text summaries from YouTube URLs:**
+**To use the Telegram bot that generates text summaries from YouTube URLs:**

 1. Visit [YT\_SummaryBot](https://t.me/YT_SummaryBot) on Telegram.
 2. Send the command `/summarize` to the bot.